 That looks like this: NEW CHARACTER (O.S.), abbreviated from “off-screen.”

 You also might need to use a parenthetical to explain something technical to the reader, as if a certain character speaks in a different language when talking to a third character.

 You can do this in the dialogue or the scene description, but indicate that it isn’t part of the action by italicizing it.
 Again, this is a personal style choice, but I think this looks cleanest.

 More on Parentheticals – Transitions and Beats

-Notice how in the slugline above, I put the time of day as SAME to indicate it is happening simultaneously.
-I also used the parenthetical (INTERCUT) after the time of day to indicate that the camera will be cutting back and forth between both locations as the characters continue.
+Notice how I put the time of day as SAME in the slugline above to indicate it is happening simultaneously.
+I also used the parenthetical (INTERCUT) after the time of day to indicate that the camera will cut back and forth between both locations as the characters continue.